Overview Back to top

 Settings View — Six Tabs

-• General — app-wide defaults (work hours, work days, feature toggles).
+• General — app-wide defaults (work hours, work days).

 • Capacity — capacity scheme management (define work schedules per user or team).